Mom’s Meatloaf

 • 1 yellow onion (or 4 shallots, or 2 shallots and 2 garlic cloves), chopped

-• 2 tablespoon of thyme, chopped
+• 2 tablespoons of organic thyme, chopped

-• 3 tablespoon of parsley, chopped
+• 3 tablespoons of organic parsley, chopped

 • 1 cup of white wine (Sauvignon Blanc or Riesling)

-• Optional: lemon, vinegar, garlic, celery
+• Optional: garlic and/or celery

 • Serve with: french fries